Unit 5. Attributes

-The genitive marker ‘-’s’ and the preposition ‘of’ as used in ‘the courtyard of the castle’ have more or less the same function, so we will call them both ‘genitives’ here.
+The genitive marker -’s as in ‘the mechanic’s coat’ and the preposition ‘of’ as used in ‘the tower of the castle’ have more or less the same function, so we will call them both ‘genitives’.
 Their most prominent function is to mark possession.
-In Lemizh, the benefactive case (U, beneficiary, i.e. the one who receives a favour, for whom the action is done) can express possession as well as some non-possessive uses of the Indo-European genitive: ‘the courtyard of the castle, a man’s world, the teacher’s lounge, runner’s high’ etc. Depending on the situation, the causative (el, cause) or persuasive cases (Ol, reason) might also be appropriate.
+In Lemizh, the benefactive case (U, beneficiary) can express possession as well as some non-possessive uses of the Indo-European genitive: ‘a man’s world, the teacher’s lounge, runner’s high’ etc. Depending on the situation, the causative (el, cause) or persuasive cases (Ol, reason) might also be appropriate.

-The castle is the beneficiary of / reason for courtyard-making.
+The castle is the beneficiary of / reason for tower-making.

 Translated with other cases

 Quite often, though, the genitive has other functions, and the benefactive case does not suit our purpose. ‘the man’s gift’ is not a gift made for the man, but one given by him.
-In such situations it is a good idea to transform the construction into a seperate sentence to find the appropriate case, and then replace the predicate’s inner factive with a different case.
+In such situations it is a good idea to transform the construction into a seperate sentence to find the appropriate case, and then replace the predicate’s inner factive with a different case (unless we are dealing with a gerund-like abstract noun).
 Note that some of the objects are agentive.

 |dá Ìxe. → dý Ìxe.||The man gives.||the man’s gift|